-Elevations at Fort Bowie range from 4,550 to 5,250 feet, the upper elevational limit for the deserts, and a transition zone from grassland to woodland habitat types.
-Desert species such as creosote bush and mesquite are intermixed with the grama grasslands, and a variety of cacti and succulent species dot the rocky slopes.
-Hillsides consist of a mixture of chaparral and woodland species, such as mountain mahogany, manzanita, oaks, pines and junipers.
-The canyon bottoms are lush riparian woodlands of velvet ash and netleaf hackberry, fed by the perennial flow from Apache and Siphon Springs.
+With increasing elevation from 4,550 to 5,250 feet, the desert transitions to grassland and woodland habitat.
+Desert species such as acacia and mesquite are intermixed with grasslands.
+Prickly pear cactus, agave, beargrass, and ocotillo dot the rocky slopes.
+Hillsides consist of a mixture of chaparral and woodland species, such as desert sumac, manzanita, oaks, pines and junipers.
+The canyon bottoms are lush riparian woodlands of velvet ash and netleaf hackberry fed by the perennial flow from Apache and Siphon Springs.

-Much of Fort Bowie shows the adverse impacts of human disturbance.
-Development of the Fort itself changed the area, but grazing, water diversion, mining and fire suppression have also added to habitat degradation.
-Grazing and water diversion have altered the riparian area and hydrology around Apache Spring.
-Nonnative grasses have invaded much of the area, and suppression of fire along with grazing has increased the intrusion of woody species, such as mesquite, into the uplands.
-Roads in the area have also altered the natural runoff patterns and provided a pathway for the invasion of some exotic plant species.
-Despite these disturbances to natural habitat, the area is one of astounding diversity - some 30 species of reptiles, 65 mammal species and over 150 species of birds are found in this area.
+Much of Fort Bowie has suffered the adverse impacts of human disturbance.
+Development of the fort, in addition to grazing, water diversion, mining, and fire suppression have contributed to habitat degradation resulting in the growth of nonnative grasses and the intrusion of woody species, such as mesquite, into the uplands.
+Roads in the area have also altered the natural runoff patterns and provided a pathway for the invasion of exotic plant species.